how to scale a tractor trailer:

-weights on a tandem trailer and big rig truck, is pretty straight
+weights on a big truck and trailer is pretty straight

-However, scaling is one of those things that many truckers have
+However, knowing how to scale a truck properly is one of those things that many truckers have

-difficulty with, usually because they've never been taught the process.
+difficulty with, usually because they've never been taught the process, in their driver training program.

 driver training schools and programs don't seem to spend enough time on